texastribune/data-visuals-create/templates/__common__/README.md

 - [ ] Tablet: Safari

 ### Post-deploy tasks
-- [ ] Make sure everything works on live url
+- [ ] Make sure everything works on the live url

 ### Media partners
-If we have media partners, we need to make sure they have everything they need to post our content on their set
+If we have media partners, we need to make sure they have everything they need to post our content on their set.

 - [ ] Get Google doc set up for partners
-- [ ] Pull text of story into Google doc
+- [ ] Pull text of story into a Google Doc
-- [ ] Get art to take screenshots of the charts and put them into the Google doc (if necessary)
+- [ ] Get art to take screenshots of the charts and put them into the Google Doc (if necessary)
-- [ ] Send Illustrator files of graphics to their team (if necessary)
+- [ ] Send Illustrator files of graphics to the partner's team (if necessary)

 ### Other
 - [ ] Make an embed for stories